HorlogeSkynet/archey4/README.md

 > Archey is a simple system information tool written in Python

-This is a fork.
-Also take a look at the original.
-These are just my changes

 <p align="center">
 	<img src=".github/archey4.png" alt="Archey logo" title="CC-BY Brume Archey logo" longdesc="https://brume.ink/">
 	<br />